Come vacation and all moms are looking for ideas to keep their kids busy and engaged in activities to fill in the time they spend at school usually.

 It’s a great use of their motor skills involving everything from cutting to sewing, to beading to using their creativity with colours.

 Moreover it looks lovely in any setting.
-Here is an easy tutorial for making a simple dream catcher you might like.

 School Bus Photo Frame for Pre-Schoolers